 Public Residential Areas-Decorations in the hall should not be excessive since they tend to increase the combustible load of the area in the event of a fire.
-Nothing should be attached to or hung from fire detectors or ceilings.
+Nothing should be attached to or hung from fire detectors, heat sensors, or ceilings.
+Ceiling lights may not be covered.
 Students may opt to decorate with fire-rated materials.